fybrik/fybrik/samples/multicluster-argocd/README.md

 ```bash
 while [[ $(kubectl get fybrikapplication my-notebook -o 'jsonpath={.status.ready}') != "true" ]]; do echo "waiting for FybrikApplication" && sleep 5; done
 ```

+## Cleanup

+Follow the [Fybrik cleanup](https://fybrik.io/v1.3/samples/cleanup/) section to cleanup the resources used in this sample.
+Due to an [open issue](https://github.com/argoproj/argo-cd/issues/10329) in Argo CD manual refresh needs to be done for the blueprint application to fetch the latest changes from Git repo.
+It can be done by pressing the `Applications` bottom on the lft bar in the Argo CD GUI.
+Then, enter the `blueprints-kind-kind` and press the Refresh bottom on the top of the page.